cyklokoalicia/OpenSourceBikeShare/INSTALL.md

     1. Flat price every $watches["flatpricecycle"] minutes: 1
     2. Doubled price every $watches["doublepricecycle"] minutes: 2 (with capping at $watches["doublepricecyclecap"] cycles)
 * Set additional charge for long rentals (e.g. over 24 hours) using `$credit["longrental"]` variable.
-* If you want to allow users to temporarily increase their rental limit, set `$limitincrease` to number of bikes allowed in addition to their limit.
+* If you want to allow users to temporarily increase their rental limit, set `$limits["increase"]` to number of bikes allowed in addition to their limit.
 Also set `$credit["limitincrease"]` to require credits for this operation.
 * Set system violation fee using `$credit["violation"]`.

 CRON job